Icinga/icinga2/doc/3-monitoring-basics.md

 Unless you have done so already, download your check plugin and put it into the [PluginDir](4-configuring-icinga-2.md#constants-conf) directory.
-The following example uses the `check_disk` plugin contained in the Monitoring Plugins package.
+The following example uses the `check_mysql` plugin contained in the Monitoring Plugins package.

 The plugin path and all command arguments are made a list of double-quoted string arguments for proper shell escaping.